filecoin-project/FIPs/FIPS/FIP-XX-add-cost-opportunity-for-new-miner-creation.md

 <img width="913" alt="recent_two_months" src="https://github.com/remakeZK/FIPs/assets/92775781/2b41e3a8-ad5f-481a-bbbb-569fc4533e0b">

-Many users randomly create numerous nodes just to get preferred IDs, wasting resources and burdening the network for no purpose.
-Moreover, those wasted nodes occupy the storage of the network; with time elapsed, the waste resource rate will increase, along with increasing the future gas price because of those unnecessary storages of the network.
+Many users randomly create numerous miner actors just to get preferred IDs, wasting resources and burdening the network for no purpose.
+Moreover, those wasted miner actors occupy the storage of the network; with time elapsed, the waste resource rate will increase, along with increasing the future gas price because of those unnecessary storages of the network.
 Furthermore, there is a risk of exposure to potential attacks by creating numerous accounts, causing network congestion.

 ## Specification

-In creating a new node,
+In creating a new miner actor,

-- Currently: there is no cost associated with creating new miners, so users spams many new nodes without limit
+- Currently: there is no cost associated with creating new miners, so users spams many new miner actors without limit
 - Proposed:
 Require spending of a one-time 500FIL to create a new miner ID and deposit the 500FIL into miner account as locked rewards.

 ## Design Rationale

 Adding an opportunity cost will prevent such spammy behavior; moreover, depositing fees as locked rewards does not incur actual costs but will occupy funds and bring opportunity costs.
-Users need to weigh the opportunity cost of locking funds for 180 days per new node.
-Also, the more nodes created, the more funds need to be locked.
-This can prevent users from abusing node creation.
-Additionally, this mechanism helps determine whether each new node will be fully utilized since idle miners will waste locked funds in vain.
+Users need to weigh the opportunity cost of locking funds for 180 days per new miner actor.
+Also, the more miner actors created, the more funds need to be locked.
+This can prevent users from abusing miner actor creation.
+Additionally, this mechanism helps determine whether each new miner actor will be fully utilized since idle miners will waste locked funds in vain.

 ## Backward Compatibility

-The charging fee of node creation might increase the entry barrier of new SPs, but 500FIL is a small amount in terms of initiating.
+The charging fee of miner actor creation might increase the entry barrier of new SPs, but 500FIL is a small amount in terms of initiating.
 Moreover, the proposed first solution of converting fees to 180-day locked rewards adds no real capital cost, only opportunity cost.
 This encourages on-demand account creation, as users will create accounts based on actual needs, ensuring practical use of each new account.

 ## Test Cases